janosh/svelte-multiselect/src/routes/(demos)/(data)/infinite-scroll/+page.md

   search: string // Current search text
   offset: number // Number of options already loaded (for pagination)
-  limit: number // Batch size to load
+  limit: number // Batch size to load signal?: AbortSignal // Aborted when a request is superseded or closed }
-}

 interface LoadOptionsResult<T> {